axelvaldez/radical-companies/_posts/rhatchery.live/2023-05-15-abed-baidas-talents-of-endearment.markdown

 ---

 <div style="display:none;">
  <p>Surprisingly branding is best done by children.
-They still have playfullness left in them.</p>
+They still have playfulness left in them.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>Surprisingly branding is best done by children.
-They still have playfullness left in them.
+They still have playfulness left in them.
 They have not learned to worry about the boss, they are just playing.
 Abed Baidas claimed it so and he is likely right.</p>
  <p>I didn&rsquo;t know what to expect but it turned out that Abed is a proto-<span class='_paradigm'>Radical</span>.
 We didn&rsquo;t talk much about co-ownership, but he defintely gets Meaning and Belonging, the floor of the <span class='_paradigm'>Radical</span> Foundation.</p>
   <div class="_center">
    <img